core-wg/oscore/draft-ietf-core-object-security.md

 ### Replay Protection of Observe Notifications

-To prevent accepting replay of previously received notification responses, the client MAY perform the following procedure after boot:
+To prevent accepting replay of previously received notification responses, the client may perform the following procedure after boot:

 * The client rejects notifications bound to the earlier registration, removes all Notification Numbers and re-registers using Observe.